Peace Through Culture

 A written response from one schoolgirl after a visit from the Ethiopian national dance troupe encapsulates Min-On's intention: "I admit that I knew next to nothing about Ethiopia until today.
 But from now on I'll be following the news closely to see what happens in that country.
 If it's good news, I'll be happy for them.
 But if it's not--if they suffer from famine or war, for example--then their pain will be my own."

-And as Ikeda says, "If you have friends living in another country, you will be unlikely to support the idea of going to war with them.
+And as Ikeda noted, "If you have friends living in another country, you will be unlikely to support the idea of going to war with them.
 People-to-people ties can act as a brake at a time when political tensions build up."

 Cultural exchange of this sort also counteracts cultural and national prejudices, creating the awareness that no one culture is superior or inferior to another.